ValeSer/Company-home-page/README.md

 Create a flexible display of company products that changes from a more grid-like list to a column list as the page shrinks.
 Create a flexible display of company employees.

+4- Your page should also use custom styles for other properties, such as colors, fonts, and other layout properties such as borders and padding.

+Our example site uses:

+A simple color scheme using CSS named colors, but yours can be more elaborate with hexadecimal, RGB, or HSL colors.
+Fonts from the Google Fonts API.
+Custom images.
+A great source for project images when you’re practicing web design is Unsplash.
+Get creative!
+Customizing your site’s look and feel is one of the most exciting parts of building your own websites.

+There are multiple ways to solve these projects, and you’ll learn more by seeing others’ code.